 Instructions

-- Add onion, garlic, ginger and toss well using hands or tongs.
-Add turmeric and toss again with tongs ( turmeric will stain your hands).
-Let stand 15-60 minutes while you clean up.
+- Add the turmeric and mix with tongs ( turmeric will stain your hands).
+Let stand 30-60 minutes to allow the cabbage to release its liquid.

-- Mix again will once more and place into jar, packing down hard.
-If the liquid does not come up over the cabbage while pressing down, add a little water until it does.
-Cover with a cabbage leaf, pressing down ( to prevent oxidation).
+- Mix again will once more and place into clean jars, packing down hard, leaving 2 inches head room.
+If the liquid does not come up over the cabbage while pressing down, you can add a little brine. ( see notes).
+Cover with a cabbage leaf, pressing down ( to prevent oxidation and mold) so the cabbage is under the brine.

-- To keep kraut pressed down under the surface of the liquid while it ferments you could weight it down with a small zip lock bag filled with plain water.
+- To keep kraut pressed down under the surface of the liquid while it ferments you could weigh it down with a small zip lock bag filled with plain water, or another smaller jar, or a fermentation weight.
 Tuck it in the jar and cover loosely with the lid.

 - Fermentation will occur faster in the warmer months and slower during the cold months.
 It likes to be around 60-72F.
 In summer, find a cooler spot like in the basement.
 Longer cooler ferments do offer up the best flavor.